shyamron/CodeRush_Project1/README.md

 CodeRush First Web Project

-This is a simple webpage using html, css and js.
+This is a simple webpage using html, css.